 The electron doesn’t have an electric field, it has an electromagnetic field.
 If you’re a positron and I set you down near a motionless electron, you will move linearly towards it, and it will move linearly towards you.
 So you might think the electron has a radial electric field, which results in a linear electric force.
 But it doesn’t.
-That linear force is there because the electron has an electromagnetic field, and so do you.
+That linear force is there because the electron has an electromagnetic field, and so does the positron.

 Linear and rotational force

 Moreover the interaction between these fields doesn’t just result in linear force.
 If you’re a positron and I throw you past that motionless electron, the force between you and the electron is no longer just linear.
 There’s a rotational magnetic force too.
 So you might think the electron now has a magnetic field, which results in rotational magnetic force.
 But it doesn’t.
 That rotational force is there because the electron has an electromagnetic field, and so does the positron.

 You do not create a magnetic field by moving a charged particle

-The crucial point to note is that I didn’t create a magnetic field for that electron by moving you.
+The crucial point to note is that when you’re the positron, I didn’t create a magnetic field for that electron by moving you.
 I don’t create a magnetic field by moving a charged particle.
 Because that charged particle always had an electromagnetic field, because it’s a “spinor”, and because spin is real.
 And because it takes at least two such particles to exert linear and rotational force on each other.
 An electron is not surrounded by a field of force, or two fields of force.
 Nor is a positron.
 Because linear and rotational force is the product of at least two electromagnetic fields interacting.
 It takes two to tango in the positronium dance of death:

 CCASA positronium image by Manticorp/Rubber duck, see Wikipedia, spinor image drawn by me